arrowtype/vertical-metrics/README.md

 Most importantly, the `typoAscender` determines how a given font aligns to the top of text frames, by default.

 - [ ] Test: what happens in other Adobe apps?
+- [ ] Test: is this also true for Adobe apps on Windows?
+(It must be... right?)
+- [ ] Test: what happens in Affinity apps, such as Affinity Designer and Affinity Publisher?

 ### `win` metrics